 The best watches that come from Tissot use the same movements that are found in high-end brands.
 You’ll also find the timepieces at the upper end of the pricing spectrum from this brand use sapphire crystal, making the watch extremely scratch-resistant under even heavy wear conditions.
 They are solid, nice and heavy, and will run for years with very little maintenance.

 The fit and finish are superb on virtually all of the models that are offered.
 Some consumers do encounter some issues, especially when it comes to the magnetization of the watch under certain conditions.
 There are also a few complaints that can be found online about having the crown break on Tissot timepieces, especially on the lower-priced models.

-In general terms, however, Tissot is widely considered to be an outstanding brand for timepieces and they have a reputation which matches the quality of their watches.
-In the $300-$500 category of watches, it is difficult to find a better overall deal between quality and price anywhere in the watch industry today.
+In general terms, however, Tissot is widely considered to be an outstanding brand for timepieces, and they have a reputation that matches the quality of their watches.
+In the $300-$500 categories of watches, it is difficult to find a better overall deal between quality and price anywhere in the watch industry today.

 There are some concerns about having Tissot source parts from China or have manufacturing occur in the APAC region instead of in Switzerland.
-You can tell if it is a genuine Tissot watch if the bezel numbers and text space is centered and some models have chrome attaching points in each hand.
+You can tell if it is a genuine Tissot watch if the bezel numbers and text space are centered, and some models have chrome attaching points in each hand.
 The hands will also have a regular shape and a perfect finish.